Skip to main content

 We adopt a risk-based approach to due diligence and have been working on adapting and enhancing our due diligence processes on a range of issues, including modern slavery and human trafficking, prior to entering into a relationship with any Supplier who may be considered high risk and/or operates in a higher risk region(s).
 We have in place a Supplier Code of Conduct asking our Suppliers for commitment and their support in four key areas; Putting Safety First, Environmental Responsibility, Social Responsibility and Conducting Business with Integrity and Fairness.

-In November 2022, we also implemented an Environment and Social Governance (ESG) Colleague Code of Conduct.
+We have an Environment and Social Governance (ESG) Colleague Code of Conduct.
 All Menzies Distribution Group colleagues must acknowledge the significance of social, environmental and ethical trading matters in their conduct, and to work tirelessly towards improving our standards and performance in these areas.

 TRAINING